stackp/promisejs/README.md

 ## Joining Functions

-    promise.join([f1, f2, f3, ...]);
+    promise.join([p1, p2, p3, ...]);

-`promise.join()` executes a bunch of asynchronous tasks together, returns a promise, and resolve that promise when all tasks are done.
-The callbacks attached to that promise are invoked with the arguments: `[error1, error2, error3, ...], [result1, result2, result3, ...]`.
-Each function must return a promise and resolve it somehow.
+`promise.join()` expects an array of `Promise` object and returns a `Promise` that will be resolved once all the arguments have been resolved.
+The callback will be passed an array containing the values passed by each promise, in the same order that the promises were given.

 **Example**: